-- A. All uses of tobacco shall be prohibited anywhere on the property or campus of any facility owned, leased, or contracted for by the Board including, without limitation, all schools, district offices, shops and any related closed areas, parking lots, car loops, practice fields, playgrounds, football fields, baseball fields, softball fields, pool areas, soccer fields, tennis courts, any other school recreational facilities and all open areas (collectively, the "Property") at any time.
+A. All uses of tobacco shall be prohibited anywhere on the property or campus of any facility owned, leased, or contracted for by the School Board including, without limitation, all schools, School District offices, shops, and any related closed areas, parking lots, car loops, practice fields, playgrounds, football fields, baseball fields, softball fields, pool areas, soccer fields, tennis courts, any other school recreational facilities and all open areas (collectively, the "Property") at any time.
 All uses of tobacco area prohibited from Board owned vehicles (including, but not limited to, school buses, vans, trucks, station wagons, and cars).
-No student is permitted to possess any tobacco product, paper used to roll cigarettes, lighters or other smoking paraphernalia at any time while on the Property. - B. No student, employee, volunteer, contractor, or school visitor is permitted to use tobacco products of any kind or electronic cigarettes at any time in, on, or during the following: - 1. any building, facility, or vehicle owned, leased, or rented by the District; - 2. any school grounds and property, including all schools, district offices, athletic fields, practice fields, playgrounds, parking lots, administrative offices, maintenance, transportation areas, etc., owned, leased, rented, or chartered by the District; and/or; - 3. at any off-campus, district or school-sponsored event where the use of tobacco is prohibited.
+No student is permitted to possess any tobacco product, paper used to roll cigarettes, lighters, or other smoking paraphernalia at any time while on the Property.

+- B. No student, parent, employee, volunteer, contractor, vendor, or visitor is permitted to use tobacco products of any kind or electronic cigarettes/ electronic smoking devices at any time in, on, or during the following: - 1. any building, facility, or vehicle owned, leased, or rented by the School District: - 2. any School Board property, including all schools, School District offices, athletic fields, practice fields, playgrounds, parking lots, administrative offices, maintenance, transportation areas, etc., owned, leased, rented, or chartered by the School District; and/ or; - 3. at any off-campus, School District or school-sponsored event where the use of tobacco is prohibited. - C. Students are prohibited from possessing, using, consuming, displaying, activating, or selling any tobacco products, tobacco-related devices, electronic smoking devices, imitation tobacco products, or lighters at any time on School Board property or at any events that the School District or its departments/ schools sponsor or regulate.
+This includes products or paraphernalia displaying industry brands. - D. Employees and visitors are prohibited from using, consuming, displaying, activating, or selling any tobacco products, tobacco-related devices, electronic smoking devices, imitation tobacco products, or lighters at any time on School Board property or any events that the School District or its departments/ schools sponsor or regulate.
+This includes products or paraphernalia displaying industry brands.